goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 different paths.

-The ``extends`` option tells buildout to include the full content of the ``versions.cfg`` file as part the configuration.
-The ``versions.cfg`` is another Buildout configuration file of the same format as buildout.cfg and contains the release numbers of different dependencies.
+The ``extends`` option tells buildout to include the full content of the ``http://download.zope.org/bluebream/bluebream-1.0b3.cfg`` file as part the configuration.
 You can add multiple lines to the ``extends`` option to include multiple configuration files.
+You can also specify a file in the local filesystem.

 The ``parts`` option lists all the parts to be built by Buildout.
 Buildout expects a recipe for each of the parts listed here.